jacobhash570/ExpenseReport/README.md

 # Mission Statement
 ---
 This expense report keeping app is meant to allow users to keep a running ledger of their expenses throughout the month giving a company a better way of keeping records.
-I decided on this application because it is a business application.
+Enabling for a smooth process when it comes to validating expenses for business-related purchases and reimbursement of those expenses.

 # Database